PaddlePaddle/docs/docs/tutorial/recommendations/Collaborative_filtering/Collaborative_filtering.md

     The loss value printed in the log is the current batch, and the metric is the average value of previous step. step 79/79 [==============================] - loss: 0.5982 - acc: 0.8713 - 3ms/step
     Eval samples: 10084

-    /opt/conda/envs/python35-paddle120-env/lib/python3.7/site-packages/paddle/fluid/dygraph/math_op_patch.py:238: UserWarning: The dtype of left and right variables are not the same, left dtype is VarType.INT64, but right dtype is VarType.FP32, the right dtype will convert to VarType.INT64 format(lhs_dtype, rhs_dtype, lhs_dtype))

     {'loss': [0.5982282], 'acc': 0.8712812376041253}